attilakundev/osm-rcaf/test/unit_tests_for_fixer.md

 ---
 - ☑ It's an expressway but has no roles, which is wrong

-- ☐ Get the missing route piece from the map itself.
+- ☑ Get the missing route piece from the map itself.
 For local files though the <way> </way> list should contain it , but from Overpass the list can be queried too

-19/20 is done. (not 21, since one of it is complex marked with [?] )
+20/20 is done. (not 21, since one of it is complex marked with [?] ) Technically it can be considered as complete.